 We assessed each technology to determine the mix of technological maturity of each component (revolutionary, evolutionary, or mature).
-This assessment was used to define what percentage (m) of the cost would decline slowly (slow meaning mature) versus quickly (fast meaning evolutionary or revolutionary) as a result of learning.
-Next, for each learning category (fast and slow), EIA assumes a rate of learning (f) (in other words, a percentage reduction in overnight capital cost for every doubling of cumulative capacity).
+We used this assessment to define what percentage (m) of the cost would decline slowly (slow meaning mature) versus quickly (fast meaning evolutionary or revolutionary) as a result of learning.
+Next, for each learning category (fast and slow), we assume a rate of learning (f) (in other words, a percentage reduction in overnight capital cost for every doubling of cumulative capacity).